-Energy is important – for pretty much everything – including that inner and outer glow and vitality we talk about here on the Glow Guide.
+Energy is important – for pretty much everything – including that inner and outer glow and vitality we talk about here.

 Energy isn’t just about how we much we have in the tank to get us from A to B. It is also how much patience we have at work and at home.
 It’s about how considerate we are in the long line-up at the supermarket and in a traffic jam.
 It’s about how much enthusiasm we have for life, and how much space we have in life for creativity and beauty.